 The 2019 Legislative Session, Water Legislation

-This is the page for information on legislative actions, pending legislation and actions SAWDF is taking to intervene on water legislation affecting the central Carrizo-Wilcox Aquifer, including our beloved Simsboro,
+This is the page for information on legislative actions, pending legislation and actions SAWDF is taking to intervene on water legislation affecting the central Carrizo-Wilcox Aquifer, including our beloved Simsboro,and our local communities.

 Please let us know by return email if you are planning on going to the Capitol in response to an Action Alert or for any other reason; also let us know if you work or live in Austin and would be willing to go to the Capitol to "sign in " on any bill for which we issue an alert.

 Go here and select any Committee Hearing you want to see live on the day of the hearing if you can't get to the hearing.
 Remember!
 You can always make calls to legislators from your home or office if you can't go to the hearing.
 Phones lighting up is a good thing -- we will give instructions for doing that!

 UPDATE!
 ACTION ALERT from April 26 --We asked those who live over the Simsboro to call your Senators to OPPOSE HB 1066 on the Senate Floor this week~~ thank you to all who called.

 In a surprise turn of events, Sen. Kolkhorst (represents Lee and Burleson counties) let us down.
 Not only did she not introduce the floor amendments we all asked her for, she voted in favor of HB 1066 AFTER voting against it in Committee.

 The only no votes ----for which we are very grateful --- were cast by two Senators who represent rural landowners who depend on the Carrizo-Wilcox Aquifer (just as Sen. Kolkhorst does) --- Sen. Charles Schwertner, who represents Milam County and Sen. Kirk Watson, who represents Bastrop County.

 We are not done yet with this bill --- stay tuned for additional Action Alerts in the next few days.